Skip to main content

 • “Very solid game, very intense atmosphere with the underwater theme and the ambience making the suspense incredible.”

-• “Starts off with a really strong atmosphere but it could have been built on more instead of the ending part.”
+• “Starts off with a really strong atmosphere, and I wish they'd build on it a little more instead of the part at the end.”

 • “However, the short duration also contributes to the game's effectiveness by preventing the atmosphere from losing its impact.”